Thank you for signing up to . You will receive a verification email shortly.

 It was only a matter of time before Princess Beatrice was snapped up by a handsome eligible bachelor.
 And fans were delighted to see her meet her match in husband Edoardo Mapelli Mozzi, who romantically popped the question to his future wife in 2019.

-Beatrice wed Edoardo – known as ‘Edo’ – in a quaint Windsor wedding last year and the couple are set to become a family of three in autumn when Beatrice is due to give birth.
+Beatrice wed Edoardo (opens in new tab) - known as 'Edo' - in a quaint Windsor wedding last year and the couple are set to become a family of three in autumn when Beatrice is due to give birth (opens in new tab).
 But what is there to know about the new father-to-be?

 Who is Princess Beatrice’s husband, Edoardo Mapelli Mozzi?